wpswings/woo-refund-and-exchange-lite/readme.txt

 = How to use a mail configuration setting? =

 1) Refund Exchange Lite Setting -> Mail configuration -> Basic setting -> Set header.
-2) Refund Exchange Lite Setting -> Mail configuration ->Refund ->and then fill  all details.
+2) Refund Exchange Lite Setting -> Mail configuration ->Refund ->and then fill in all details.

 = Can a customer and admin communicate while processing a refund request? =